John Spano: Arrest and incarceration

 Spano initially fled to the Cayman Islands, but eventually agreed to return to the United States.
-On October 8, he pleaded guilty to the charges lodged by prosecutors on Long Island and Texas, admitting to forging documents and that he had planned to defraud the Islanders and Pickett.
+At a court appearance, he admitted he was all but broke and could not post his $3 million bond; he had to use his house and those of his parents and sister as collateral.
+On October 8, he pleaded guilty to the charges lodged by prosecutors on Long Island and Texas.
+He admitted that he had planned to defraud the Islanders and Pickett.
+He also admitted billing the Islanders for luxury hotels and chartered jets and to forging documents.

 The plea deal called for him to plead guilty to bank fraud charges in Boston a week later, but several deadlines came and went, and Spano began making noises in late November about withdrawing his plea.
 As a result, a Boston grand jury indicted him for bank fraud, and federal prosecutors there made plans to file a superseding indictment that could have sent him to prison for 60 years.
 However, Spano's new attorneys resigned due to concerns that they would not be paid, and Spano had no choice but to accept the original offer.
 He pleaded guilty to bank fraud on January 13, 1998.

 In 1999, his wife divorced him and sold their house, and he moved to a Philadelphia condo where he had tried to pay the rent with an expired credit card, $10,000 in bad checks and wire transfers.
 This led to his arrest in February, and he lost his bail.

 On January 28, 2000, he was sentenced to 71 months in federal prison and ordered to pay restitution of $11.9 million to his victims, including the Islanders ($3.4 million), two Dallas businesses ($4.4 million), and Mario Lemieux ($1.25 million).

 Aftermath

 Spano was released in June 2004 on five years' supervised release and moved to a Cleveland suburb.
 However, he was arrested again in February 2005 for defrauding numerous companies by promising to obtain loans for them and pocketing the fees without getting the loans.
 He was jailed for 51 months and released from prison on April 3, 2009.

 On August 20, 2014, Spano was indicted by a grand jury in Ohio on one count of theft and 44 counts of forgery.
 In a scheme that took place from June 2011 until July 2013, Spano stole from his employers Image First, which rents linens to outpatient facilities in Ohio, and its sister company London Cleaners.
 He pleaded guilty to charges of collecting almost $70,000 in commissions on fraudulent accounts in May 2015 and was sentenced to 10 years prison on June 17, 2015.
 He was also ordered to pay more than $75,000 in restitution to Image First.
-He was released in November 2024.
+After serving his sentence, he was released in November 2024.